 Detection for Protection – Managing Emerald Ash Borer in Massachusetts

 Another foe of trees that was recently discovered in Massachusetts is the Emerald Ash Borer (“EAB”, scientific name Agrilus planipennis).
 EAB only attacks one type of tree, the ash, but the arrival of this wood-boring beetle is no less of a threat to the forest ecosystem or to the economic livelihood of firewood producers, loggers, and other forest product specialists, particularly in Western Massachusetts where ash is more prevalent.
 Ash is also frequently planted as a street tree or shade tree, which means that there are a lot of trees at risk in urban areas and throughout the eastern part of the state as well.
 The first confirmed find of EAB in Massachusetts was in the town of Dalton, part of Berkshire County, in August 2012.
 Based on the experiences of other states, we know that, unfortunately, EAB cannot be eradicated.
 EAB is expected to spread much further and faster than ALB, potentially leaving thousands of dead ash trees in its wake.
 Through early detection, we hope to slow the spread of this pest, giving communities more time to prepare and to make important decisions about how to manage their ash trees.
 Currently, Berkshire County is quarantined to prevent the spread of this forest pest via the movement of wood, especially firewood.
+EAB was most recently discovered in Suffolk County at the Arnold Arboretum; a quarantine in that area has not yet been established.
 Help slow the spread of EAB by learning the signs of this pest and reporting any suspicious sightings.

 When an EAB reaches adulthood and bores its way out of the tree, it leaves a small D-shaped exit hole about 1/4” in diameter: